gruppe-adler/replay.gruppe-adler.de/README.md

 ```

 ### GET `/:id/data/:offset`
 `Description`: Returns data from replay with given id with given offset.
-The offset is taken times 10 and there are always ten frames in one response so `/0/data/2` will return frames 20-29 from replay 0.
+The offset is taken times 10 and there are always a maximum of ten frames in one response so `/0/data/2` will return frames 20-29 from replay 0.
 `Requires Authorization?`: No
 `Example Response`:
 ```jsonc